lemoce/7seg/README.md

 7seg
 ====

-7seg and Led library for Arduino
+7seg and Led library for Arduino.
+You can feel free for use on your code.
+Profitable projects send me a message about the project and the company.

 Introduction
 ------------